Kitura/BlueSSLService/README.md

 * No certificate at all.

 **BlueSSLService** provides five ways to create a `Configuration` supporting the scenarios above.
-These are:
+Only the **last version is supported on Apple platforms.**  On Linux, **ALL** versions are supported.
+This is due to the limits imposed on the current implementation of *Apple Secure Transport*.
 - `init()` - This API allows for the creation of *default* configuration.
 This is equivalent to calling the next initializer without changing any parameters.
 - `init(withCipherSuite cipherSuite: String? = nil, clientAllowsSelfSignedCertificates: Bool = true)` - This API allows for the creation of configuration that does not contain a backing certificate or certificate chain.
 You can optionally provide a *cipherSuite* and decide whether to allow, when in client mode, use of *self-signed certificates* by the server.
 - `init(withCACertificatePath caCertificateFilePath: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true, cipherSuite: String? = nil)` - This API allows you to create a configuration using a self contained `Certificate Authority (CA)` file.
 The second parameter is the path to the `Certificate` file to be used by application to establish the connection.
 The next parameter is the path to the `Private Key` file used by application corresponding to the `Public Key` in the `Certificate`.
 If you're using `self-signed certificates`, set the last parameter to true.
 - `init(withCACertificateDirectory caCertificateDirPath: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true, cipherSuite: String? = nil)` - This API allows you to create a configuration using a directory of `Certificate Authority (CA)` files.
 These `CA` certificates **must** be hashed using the `Certificate Tool` provided by `OpenSSL`.
 The following parameters are identical to the previous API.
+- `init(withPEMCertificateString certificateString: String, usingSelfSignedCerts selfSigned: Bool = true, cipherSuite: String? = nil)` - This API used when supplying a PEM formatted certificate presented as a *String*. **NOTE: At present, this API is only available on Linux.**
 - `init(withChainFilePath chainFilePath: String? = nil, withPassword password: String? = nil, usingSelfSignedCerts selfSigned: Bool = true, clientAllowsSelfSignedCertificates: Bool = false, cipherSuite: String? = nil)` - This API allows you to create a configuration using a single `Certificate Chain File` (see note 2 below).
 Add an optional password (if required) using the third parameter.
 Set the third parameter to true if the certificates you are using are `self-signed`, otherwise set it to false.
 If configuring a client and you want that client to be able to connect to servers using `self-signed` certificates, set the fourth parameter to true.
-- `init(withPEMCertificateString certificateString: String, usingSelfSignedCerts selfSigned: Bool = true, cipherSuite: String? = nil)` - This API used when supplying a PEM formatted certificate presented as a *String*. **NOTE: At present, this API is only available on Linux.**

 *Note 1:* All `Certificate` and `Private Key` files must be `PEM` format.
 If supplying a certificate via a `String`, it must be PEM formatted.